dmbarbour/wikilon/docs/ABCRT.md

 ### API Thoughts

 Originally I was going for a more conventional API where values have handles outside the computation context.
 But I'm beginning to think this wasn't the best approach, that it would be better aligned with Awelon Bytecode to give each context a *single, implicit* value, a program environment that we manipulate just as we would a value within an ABC computation.

-This might be coupled with `wikrt_cx_fork()` and `wikrt_move()` or similar, such that a *context* itself serves as the value unit from perspective of the external API.
+Originally I was returning an error value for most API calls.
+I'm beginning to believe this is a bad idea.
+It complicates and clutters my client's API.
+It might be better to capture error state within a context after a stream of commands, and report that errors have occurred (upon request).

 ### Memory Management